Environment Agency notification requirements

 Evidence retention and inspection

-Organizations must retain comprehensive ESOS compliance evidence for two full compliance periods (8 years) including audit reports, energy consumption data, lead assessor documentation, and board approval records.
+Organizations must retain comprehensive ESOS compliance evidence for two full compliance periods (8 years) including audit reports, energy consumption data, lead assessor documentation, and board approval records 2.
+ESOS compliance periods run on a four-year cycle, making two periods an eight-year retention requirement.

-Evidence must be available for potential Environment Agency inspection to verify compliance quality, audit methodology, opportunity identification, and governance oversight.
+Evidence must be available for potential Environment Agency inspection to verify compliance quality, audit methodology, opportunity identification, and governance oversight 6.
 Robust documentation demonstrates systematic approach to energy efficiency planning.

 Non-compliance and enforcement